 On the 5th of September, 1925 he married Margaret “Iniz” Roach in Chatham.
 She was born on the 29th of March, 1894, in Chatham the daughter of Tunis Washington Roach and the former Margaret Elizabeth Scott.
-Her siblings were Manson, Melville, Flossie and Harry and according to the 1911 census, she resided at 167 Adelaide Street.
+Her siblings were; Manson, Melville, Flossie and Harry and according to the 1911 census, she resided at 167 Adelaide Street.
 Mrs. White graduated from the Chatham Public General Hospital School of Nursing in 1919 and later she graduated from the University of Western Ontario with a degree in Public Health.
 She worked in Stratford for a number of years for the Victorian Order of Nurses.

-Dr. and Mrs. White had two sons, Gordon Stuart White who was born on the 5th of March, 1928 and Hubert Carman White who was born on the 6th of June, 1932.
+Dr. and Mrs. White had two sons, Gordon Stuart White who was born on the 5th of March, 1928 and Hubert Carman White who was born in Chatham on the 6th of June, 1932.

 Dr. White remained in Ohio for three years, before returning to Chatham to establish a family medicine practice.
-At the beginning of his medical career in Chatham, Dr. White was involved in Chatham’s two nursing schools, where he instructed a variety of subjects.
+At the beginning of his medical career in Chatham, Dr. White instructed at Chatham’s two hospital nursing schools on a variety of subjects.
 Dr. White was named a coroner for Kent County in October of 1938 and in December of 1943, Dr. White was designated as the M.O.H. for the City of Chatham.

 Dr. White served as the Secretary, and also President of the Kent County Medical Society.
 He was also heavily involved in the Ontario Medical Association (OMA).
 In 1941, Dr. White was elected as a Councillor to the OMA.
 He served as Chairman of Council for the Ontario Medical Association from 1945-1946.
 The following year, Dr. White was the President-Elect of the OMA, and in the 1947-1948 term, he was named President of the OMA.
 In addition, he served a term as Chief of Staff at St. Joseph’s Hospital.
 According to the 1941 Shepherds City of Chatham Business Directory, Dr. White’s office was located in the Hicks Building at “Memorial Square”.

-Dr. White had an article entitled, “Spinal Anaesthesia In Obstetrics” published in November of 1953 in the Canadian Medical Association Journal, (Volumn 69).
+Dr. White published an article entitled, “Spinal Anaesthesia In Obstetrics” in the November 1953 edition of the Canadian Medical Association Journal (Volume 69).

 Tragically, on the 5th of May, 1963, Dr. and Mrs. White were involved in a car accident at the intersection of the 6th Concession and Highway 40 north of Chatham.
 Mrs. White died at the scene and Dr. White died on the 15th of May, 1963, as a result of his injuries.
 They are buried at Maple Leaf Cemetery in Chatham.

 *Dr. Charles Carman White also appears on the ‘Gathering Our Heroes’ website.